-Joan is a humanistic therapist with specific expertise in the person-centred approach and emotion-focused therapy, including emotion regulation and mindfulness practices.
+Joan is a humanistic therapist at Priory Hospital Glasgow with specific expertise in the person-centred approach and emotion-focused therapy, including emotion regulation and mindfulness practices.
 The humanistic approach offers a holistic way of working with mental health and emotional well-being and has a substantial research base for addressing a wide range of difficulties.

 - Certificate in Counselling Skills, University of Glasgow (2009)